The Mercer Advantage

 Non-fouling

-The short plate widths, yield a low Equivalent Diameter (Deq).
-This is critical in preventing solids from building up and binding the coalescer.
+The short plate width design, yields a low Equivalent Diameter (Deq).
+This is critical in preventing solids from building and binding up the coalescer with sludge.
 A low Equivalent Diameter also reduces turbulence within the separation area.

 Cross Flow Design

-While most coalescers employ a counter current flow of liquids and solids, Mercer utilizes a cross-flow design to combat fouling.
+While many coalescers employ a counter-current flow of liquids and solids, Mercer utilizes a cross-flow design to combat fouling.
 This feature becomes increasingly important as plate gaps decrease.
 The Multi-Pack design allows both oil and solids to move in the direction of the flow, minimizing the counter-currents and turbulence that cause solids fouling and oil re-emulsification.

 describe the image